Table of Contents

 Note that when the installer package is downloaded from the Admin portal, the appsettings.json file is automatically created in the package.
 Please unzip the package first.
 Go inside the directory where the files are extracted, then attempt the installation of the app from there.

-The error normally triggers if the installer is clicked from inside the zip file, thus, it does not see where the physical location is of the appsettings.json file.
+The error normally triggers if the installer is clicked from inside the zip file; thus, it does not see the physical location of the appsettings.json file.

 "I'm getting a missing favicon.png or logo.png error."